joeldeaguero/blinkie/docs/setup.md

   - *The default password for the pi user is raspberry.
 Change this default password ASAP.
 Extremely hostile malware is in the wild.*
 * sudo apt update
 * sudo apt-get dist-upgrade
-* sudo apt-get install python-serial libffi-dev libssl-dev libperl-dev libgtk2.0-dev libgirepository1.0-dev gtk+3
+* sudo apt-get install gitk python-serial libffi-dev libssl-dev libperl-dev libgtk2.0-dev libgirepository1.0-dev gtk+3
-* sudo systemctl disable serial-getty@ttyS0.service
 * sudo raspi-config
   * Under localization, fix the keyboard
     * My Raspberry Pi defaulted to en-GB and I use an en-US keyboard